hamishgibbs/facebook_mobility_uk/README.md

 ## Contributions

-When makjing contributions to a new component of the analysis, please create a new subdirectory in `src/analysis`, `src/visualization`, and `src/data`.
+When making contributions to a new component of the analysis, please create a new subdirectory in `src/analysis`, `src/visualization`, and `src/data`.
 A basic summary of the project structure is included below.

 Feel free to contribute targets to the Makefile for routine data processing tasks.